 My family, including 2 grandparents and our 2 dogs, squeezing into a camper to take in the sites of Mt Hood in Oregon.
 The steep mountain switchbacks were too much for our overcrowded RV, so everyone, except for my dad, had to get out to take the hike up to the next overlook.

-While setting up our campsite in Yellowstone National Park, we discovered that my overzealous grandmother had baked and packed over 12 dozen bran muffins to feed us during a 5-day camping trip.
+While setting up our campsite in Yellowstone National Park, we discovered that my overzealous grandmother had baked over 150 bran muffins to feed us during a 5-day camping trip.
 None of us can even look at a bran muffin today!

-As we got ready for our day at the Epcot Center my dad insisted that we all wear pink, much to my brother's chagrin, to help us find each other if we got lost.
+As we got ready for our day at Epcot Center my dad insisted that we all wear pink (see below), much to my brother's chagrin, to help us find each other if we got lost.

 In my work, the act that I love most is handing off the final product to my clients.
 I get to hear the joy and excitement in their voices.
-I anticipate expressions of how good they feel about their investment, that they will love their photos more with every year that passes—precisely the way I feel about my own photographs.
+I anticipate expressions of how good they feel about their investment.

 My mom is an artist through and through.
 She sees beauty in everything and aspires to make everything she touches beautiful--from a canvas to a plate of food.
 She is known for her impeccable taste.
 To this day my mom is the type of person who rearranges her furniture every year to keep it looking fresh.

-My dad has always had a deep curiosity of the world's geography and diverse cultures.
-From the artifacts from his travels to the photographs he took along the way--he filled my imagination with what was beyond our front door.
+My dad has always had a deep curiosity of world geography and diverse cultures.
+The artifacts from his travels and the photographs he took along the way filled my imagination with what was beyond our front door.